List of Southeastern Conference champions: Men's tennis

-All current SEC schools play men's tennis except for Missouri.
+All SEC schools play men's tennis except for Missouri.
+Arkansas had announced that it would drop men's and women's tennis after the 2025–26 season, but less than a month later reinstated both sports without interruption.

 From 1953-1989, the SEC Champion was determined by the accumulation of points in an individual flighted tournament (there was not a separate team tournament champion).

 In 1990, a team dual match format was instituted for the conference tournament which provided the SEC tournament champion.